syazsolo/sovereignty/README.md

 ## Ferocious Bout

-Listen, Jabba insisted that its a good idea to announce the tournament before the game even exist.
-I told him it sounds woofy, Jabba didnt like it, so here it goes, the Ferocious Bout:
+Listen, Jabba insisted that its a good idea to announce the tournament before the game even existed.
+I told him it sounds woofy.
+Jabba didnt like it.
+And thats why Im here, huh Jabba, out of all the people in this rim, so here you go, the Ferocious Bout:

 isten you cant announce